OUR MOVE TO CO-EDUCATION

 There is a wealth of co-educational experience amongst staff across the entire school.

-Will subject choices change in the Middle School and Senior School?
+Have subject choices changed in the Middle School and Senior School?

 We do not believe that there are any subjects which are off limits to any gender – our ethos is centered around the individual.
 We offer a broad range of subjects and regularly review our provision; this will not change.

-How many male staff do you have and do you need more?
+How many male staff members do you have?

 We have many male teachers across the school, and male support staff too.